Sunil Pal

-Sunil Pal (born 2 May 1975) is an Indian comedian, actor and voice actor.
+Sunil Pal (born 2 May 1975) is an Indian stand-up comedian, actor and voice actor.
 He has played comic roles in various Bollywood films.

 In 2010, he wrote and directed a comedy film, Bhavnao Ko Samjho, which featured 51 stand-up comedians including Siraj Khan, Johnny Lever, Raju Srivastav, Kapil Sharma, Navin Prabhakar, Ahsaan Qureshi, and Sudesh Lehri.

 Early life

 Sunil Pal was born in 1975 into a middle class Marathi speaking family in Maharashtra.
 His father was an employee for the Indian Railways.
 He studied in Janata Vidyalaya city branch school, Balharshah.
 He came to Mumbai in 1995 when his father got transferred.
 He joined the Junior College.
 There he used to mimic his professors and famous actors.
 After college, he struggled for three years.

 Career

 Early career

-During one of his interviews, Pal said "I was working at a tea stall in Santacruz as waiter.
+During one of his interviews, Pal said "I was working at a tea stall in Santacruz as tea seller.
 Those days I'd sleep on the footpath and I used to use the telephones of a nearby shop to keep in touch with my contacts in film industry."